 “Because you’re trying to kill me,” signalled Uzumaki, “if not worse!
 Whatever pain you’re feeling, it’s coming from me, and I know we deserve it!”

 After inexpressible duration, the Galaxy Zephyr burst through the bubble.
 “Oraaaugh!”
-They pulled tooth-shards from the silvery-blue Uzumaki Armor and let the wounds flood with gold.
+The Galaxy Zephyr pulled tooth-shards from its silvery-blue Uzumaki Armor and let the wounds flood with gold.

 Behind them, the Hurricane’s bubble deflated.
 The fistula they’d burst through flooded with teeth and shouted like an awful maw, audible through space-vacuum because of steam from the Galaxy Zephyr’s wings.
 “Look at the anguish you’re causing!
 I’m the human race, and you useless thugs are torturing me!”

 “Aaaugh!
 I’ll show you humanity!”
-The Hurricane’s teeth bit each other and its own red flesh.
-The wounds produced so many more teeth that they ground each other up in a static ball.
+The Hurricane’s teeth bit one another and its own red flesh.
+Wounds produced even more teeth, grinding each other up in a static ball.

 “Prepare for electrical discharge!” shouted Akayama.
-A thunderbolt cracked from the Hurricane.
+The Hurricane cracked a thunderbolt.
 The Galaxy Zephyr was too close to dodge.
 They blocked lightning with the Wheel, which warped.